tstenner1/Aggregate-Data-To-Display-Trends/README.md

 ## Data Challenge 1: Heroes of Pymoli

-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+I have been assigned the task of analyzing the data for a company's most recent fantasy game Heroes of Pymoli.

 The company wants me to generate a report that breaks down the game's purchasing data into meaningful insights.